 The date of the Foundation's spring 2018 board meeting will be announced shortly after the September 2017 board meeting.

 The first step in the application process is to contact Jeff Bryson, the executive director of the Foundation, to discuss requests and to gather information.
 The deadline for inquiries to be considered at the May 2017 board meeting has passed.
 Grant inquiries for consideration at future board meetings may be submitted on an ongoing basis.

 An emailed letter of inquiry should include:

 If the executive director of the Foundation feels that the idea has merit and might be considered by the Foundation's directors, full proposal guidelines will be forwarded to the charity.
-If your organization has been invited to submit a grant proposal for consideration at the Foundation's May 7, 2017 board meeting, February 24, 2017 is the deadline for the submission of proposals .
+If your organization has been invited to submit a grant proposal for consideration at the Foundation's September 30, 2017 board meeting, the deadline for the submission of proposals is July 31, 2017.

 The Foundation's proposal deadlines allow the executive director to review the request, conduct the necessary research, ask further questions, and develop a summary for the Board.
 This due diligence is an important part of the vetting process, so late or last-minute requests are not usually accepted.

 Decisions on the awarding of grants are made by the directors of the Stollery Charitable Foundation.
 Meetings of the directors are held each spring and fall.

 Each year, the Foundation receives many more requests than it can accommodate with grants.
 Directors consider a number of factors when reviewing proposals and reaching their decisions, including pressing community needs at the time, economic indicators, and other contextual influences.
 Being asked to submit a formal proposal or provide additional information does not guarantee approval by the directors or signify preferred status for an application.